+2.3.
 Combined Billing and Billing Freedom

-Competitive suppliers want to be able to offer combined billing, even if it is not made mandatory although they want it to be mandatory.
+All new entrant suppliers and those competing in or wanting to compete in other Nordic markets, and most other competitive incumbent suppliers want to be able to offer combined billing, even if it is not made mandatory - although they want it to be mandatory.
 Large numbers of customers won by competitive suppliers are then lost soon after because integrated incumbent suppliers are able to offer them combined bills while the competitive suppliers are not.
 The combined billing alone may not be enough to motivate the customer to return to their incumbent, but combined with familiarity, price matching (or price-undercutting for selective customers) and locality, the allure of their former supplier can be enough to win back the customer.
 If the customer is won back within one year, as often happens, the competitive supplier will probably have lost a substantial sum of money on the customer, making customer acquisition, in some cases, a no sense business.